 Email email@example.com if you have any other questions.

-Email me to book a place on the Imaginary Worlds course and let me know if you have any other questions.
+Email me to find out when the next Imaginary Worlds course is running and let me know if you have any other questions.

 Organise a fun, interactive workshop to introduce your society to creating stories or to explore a topic in-depth with your writing group.